Iveta26/tech241-aws/introToAws.md

 ### What is DevOps?

 DevOps focuses on communication between development and operations team to get a viable product for business quickly and efficiently.
 The processes are automated to make the life cycle of product release as smooth and quick as possible.
+DevOps brings together the skills, processes, and tools together from both development and operations teams to bridge the gap between them.

+#### Benefits of DevOps

+There are three primary categories of benefits for DevOps: technical benefits, cultural benefits, and business benefits.
+The technical benefits include reduced complexity, continuous delivery, and faster problem resolution.
+DevOps practitioners typically deploy higher-quality code faster than traditional siloed teams.

+The cultural benefits are more productive and efficient teams, and happier customers.
+On the business end, the benefits include greater collaboration and trust between team members, which results in faster delivery and stable operating environments.

 ![region](whatIsDevOps.jpg)